bbauska/W3Cx-3of5/README.md

 </body>
 ```

-... defines the header of a section *implicitly*, while:
+... defines the header of a section implicitly, while:

 ```
 <body>